azgs-geomapmaker/geomapmaker/README.md

 ### Add/Edit ContactsAndFault
 This should trigger a form that corresponds directly to the fields and options in the [ContactsAndFaults table](#contacts-and-faults).
 Note that most fields have constraints of some kind that need to be made explicit and be enforced by the form - e.g., unique, not null, or some reference to another table.

-This is one of the trickiest forms that will require quite a few special considerations.
+This is one of the trickiest forms that will require two special considerations.

 Scenario | Type | IsConcealed | LocationConfidenceMeters | Symbol
 ---- | ---- | ---- | ---- | ---- |